 As required in [RFC8040], the "ietf-yang-library" YANG module defined in [RFC8525] is used to allow the MDSC to discover the set of YANG modules supported by each PNC at its MPI.

-Scenario 1 - Multi-Layer Topology Coordination
+Multi-Layer Topology Coordination

-In this scenario, the MSDC needs to discover the network topology, at both WDM and IP layers, in terms of nodes (NEs) and links, including inter AS domain links as well as cross-layer links.
+In this scenario, the MSDC needs to discover the network topology, at both WDM and IP layers, in terms of nodes (NEs) and links, including inter-AS domain links as well as cross-layer links.

 Each PNC provides to the MDSC an abstract topology view of the WDM or of the IP topology of the domain it controls.
-This topology is abstracted in the sense that some detailed NE information is hidden at the MPI, and all or some of the NEs and related physical links are exposed as abstract nodes and logical (virtual) links, depending on the level of abstraction the user want.
-This detailed information is key to understand both the inter-AS domain links (seen by each controller as UNI interfaces but as I-NNI interfaces by the MDSC) as well as the cross-layer mapping between IP and WDM layer.
+This topology is abstracted in the sense that some detailed NE information is hidden at the MPI, and all or some of the NEs and related physical links are exposed as abstract nodes and logical (virtual) links, depending on the level of abstraction the user requires.
+This detailed information is vital to understand both the inter-AS domain links (seen by each controller as UNI interfaces but as I-NNI interfaces by the MDSC) as well as the cross-layer mapping between IP and WDM layer.

 The MDSC also maintains an up-to-date network inventory of both IP and WDM layers through the use of IETF notifications through MPI with the PNCs.

-For the cross-layer links it is key for MDSC to be able to correlate automatically the information about the physical ports from the routers (single link or bundle links for LAG) to client ports in the ROADM.
+For the cross-layer links, the MDSC needs to be capable of automatically correlating physical ports information from the routers (single link or bundle links for link aggregation groups - LAG) to client ports in the ROADM.

 Discovery of existing Och, ODU, IP links, IP tunnels and IP services

-In this scenarios MDSC must be able to automatically discover network topology of both WDM and IP layers (links and NE, links between two domains).
+Typically, an MDSC must be able to automatically discover network topology of both WDM and IP layers (links and NE, links between two domains), this assumes the following:

-An abstract view of the WDM and IP topology must be available.
+An abstract view of the WDM and IP topology must be available;

-MDSC must keep an up-to-date network inventory of both IP and WDM layers and it should be possible to correlate such information (e.g.: which port, lambda/OTSi, direction is used by a specific IP service on the WDM equipment).
+MDSC must keep an up-to-date network inventory of both IP and WDM layers, and it should be possible to correlate such information (e.g., which port, lambda/OTSi, the direction it is used by a specific IP service on the WDM equipment);

 It should be possible at MDSC level to easily correlate WDM and IP layers alarms to speed-up troubleshooting.

-Common YANG models used at the MPIs
+Common YANG Models used at the MPI

-Both Optical and Packet PNCs use the following common topology YANG models at the MPI to report their abstract topologies:
+Both optical and packet PNCs use the following common topology YANG models at the MPI to report their abstract topologies:

-The Base Network Model, defined in the “ietf-network” YANG module of [RFC8345]
+The Base Network Model, defined in the “ietf-network” YANG module of [RFC8345];

-The Base Network Topology Model, defined in the “ietf-network-topology” YANG module of [RFC8345], which augments the Base Network Model
+The Base Network Topology Model, defined in the “ietf-network-topology” YANG module of [RFC8345], which augments the Base Network Model;

-The TE Topology Model, defined in the “ietf-te-topology” YANG module of [TE-TOPO], which augments the Base Network Topology Model
+The TE Topology Model, defined in the “ietf-te-topology” YANG module of [TE-TOPO], which augments the Base Network Topology Model.

-These common YANG models are generic and augmented by technology-specific YANG modules as described in the following sections.
+These IETF YANG models are generic and augmented by technology-specific YANG modules as described in the following sections.

 YANG models used at the Optical MPIs

-The Optical PNC also uses at least the following technology-specific topology YANG models, providing WDM and Ethernet technology-specific augmentations of the generic TE Topology Model:
+The optical PNC also uses at least the following technology-specific topology YANG models, providing WDM and Ethernet technology-specific augmentations of the generic TE Topology Model:

 The WSON Topology Model, defined in the “ietf-wson-topology” YANG modules of [WSON-TOPO], or the Flexi-grid Topology Model, defined in the “ietf-flexi-grid-topology” YANG module of [Flexi-TOPO].